 Cancer

-Enjoying Life after Cancer
+Enjoying Life After Cancer

-Living with cancer definitely has changed how I see life.
+Living with cancer has definitely changed how I see life.
 I try to appreciate each day and not get upset over small things.
 I care less about what others think.
 I pray sometimes and reflect more on life after death.
 I see life as a game where we collect points before moving on.

 My Goals

-Countries I Have Been
+Countries I Have Been (39)

-Türkiye, USA, Puerto Rico, Bahamas, Mexico, Canada
+USA, Puerto Rico, Bahamas, Mexico, Canada

-Italy, -Vatican, Spain, Portugal, Greece, Ukraine
+Türkiye, Italy, -Vatican, Spain, Portugal, Greece, Ukraine

 Czechia, Slovakia, Hungary, Austria, Croatia, Poland